rust-embedded/book/src/intro/introduction.md

 # Introduction

-Welcome to "The Embedded Rust Book", an introductory book about using the Rust Programming Language on "Bare Metal" embedded systems, such as Microcontrollers.
+Welcome to The Embedded Rust Book: An introductory book about using the Rust Programming Language on "Bare Metal" embedded systems, such as Microcontrollers.

 ## Scope